kalesantosh665/FleetDash/README.md

 ### Redis

-Redis is used as a fast in-memory layer for real-time messaging and frequently accessed data.
+Redis is used as an in-memory layer for real-time messaging and frequently accessed data.

 ### MongoDB